-While you are supporting your friend, it’s really important to think about your own safety and emotional wellbeing.
+Your safety While you are supporting your friend, it’s really important to think about your own safety and emotional well being.
 Supporting your friend through the process of ending a violent relationship can be hard on you emotionally and we know that these situations are potentially dangerous.
 If you are feeling overwhelmed or like the situation is over your head, it’s totally appropriate to get some help!

 If you think that your involvement in the situation has the abuser coming after you, please consider developing a safety plan for yourself.
 For more information about how to develop a thorough and realistic safety plan for you and your friend, visit The Safe Space.